boltex/leointeg/README.md

 ## Intended Features

-- Provide more of Leo's core functionality
+- Provide most of Leo's core functionality
 - Derived file 'goto' capabilities to find specific line(s) in outline nodes (For error lookup, breakpoints cycling, etc.)
 - Show line number from the derived file instead of the body-pane's line number
 - Color-syntaxing